joshuapeters/zach-lessons/july-17-2023/plan.md

    1. Some of this might go over your head a little bit, that's okay!
 The important bit is that you understand how to break down a design into a set of components well.
 It takes time to do so, and you can under or over index on how to best break things down.
 (You don't need a component per word, but the whole thing shouldn't be in one component either.)

 # Stretch Goals
+1. Wire up deleting a todo
+   1. We had to update state when we added a todo, and we'll need to do it again!
+   2. Our state is represented as an [array](https://www.w3schools.com/js/js_arrays.asp) of Todos, you'll need to know which todo you're deleting in order to remove it from the array.
+   3. Hint: we already have a `TodoItem` component that knows about an individual Todo... maybe we should add a [callback](https://legacy.reactjs.org/docs/faq-functions.html) to it that takes some parameters...
-1. Wire up checking off a todo
+2. Wire up checking off a todo
    1. We should have a list of Todos rendering and the ability to add them.
 Lets make it so you can check them off.
    2. Checking a Todo should render it's name with it's text struck through ~like this~
    3. Helpful concepts: